Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 4.

 P: Are you saying that this relativism led to such things as the declaration of human rights - to protect the practical freedoms that people saw themselves as now having - and experiments in such freedoms, as, for example, in education, with projects like A. S. Neill's at Summerhill, with its emphasis on personal freedom?

 S: Yes.
 It led to the idea that human creativity is free, and this freedom should be respected in the organizing of societies, in the rearing of children, and in education.
 This new mystical form of objective thinking led to a new interpretation of subjective thinking.
 This is the new paradigm that was demanded as necessary by Thomas Kuhn in his book The Structure of Scientific Revolutions [University of Chicago Press, Chicago & London, 1962].
-In contrast to the original meaning of 'subjective thinking' - that is, biological logic* based on the natural existential needs - and in contrast to the meaning to which 'subjective thinking' was transferred in the seventeenth century - that is, non-exact and also irrational, tradition-bound, superstitious thinking - the new interpretation regarded 'subjective thinking' as the rational - interpreted as 'natural' - source of human creativity.
+In contrast to the original meaning of 'subjective thinking' - that is, biological logic* based on the natural existential needs - and in contrast to the meaning to which 'subjective thinking' was transferred in the 17th century - that is, non-exact and also irrational, tradition-bound, superstitious thinking - the new interpretation regarded 'subjective thinking' as the rational - interpreted as 'natural' - source of human creativity.
 This creativity was viewed as an end in itself, as independent of natural meanings.
 It was motivated by what it saw as Nature's basically meaningless creativity - this view being represented in a modern way by chaos theory.
 This new 'subjective thinking' was thus seen as the source of artificial meanings not developed by Nature and as the means by which they could be realized.
 The idea was that each person had to work out for themselves how to be happy in life.

-It really flowered in the sixties, and has gained force since then.
-In the seventies this occurred via the idea of the New Age, which was responsible for a renaissance of the ancient idea of human creativity based on introspective, so-called transcendental, science.
+It really flowered in the 1960s, and has gained force since then.
+In the 1970s this occurred via the idea of the New Age, which was responsible for a renaissance of the ancient idea of human creativity based on introspective, so-called transcendental, science.
 Since 1989 it has occurred through the globally established market economy, with its idea of each person becoming individually and infinitely rich through the exploitation of every possibility for human creativity, driven on by the spirit of competition.
 Since then the surface of the Earth has no longer been seen as the platform for life and for what we need for our lives, but has been seen only as the platform for human creativity.
 The absence of any feeling of responsibility or ethics towards Nature has created, in place of the old moral rules, a new idea for responsibility and righteousness.
 This is based on different monetary systems, as all the unlimitable artificial needs, evaluations and products of human creativity, together with all the needs, biological values and biological products that are provided and limited by Nature, have become translated into money-based mathematics related to current supply and demand.
 This takes place in increasingly international money-based markets, which no one can have an overview of or supervise.
 So there is an enormously complicated economic responsibility - and, in fact, a growing necessity to regulate economic criminality.
 'Egocentricity' and competition are now no longer seen as things that need to be avoided and as the major problems that need to be dealt with if we are to live in cooperation.
 They are seen instead as positive things that advance the development of general human creativity.

 P: So we can say that humans today are much more confused - or almost totally confused - by the emphasis on this new 'subjective' thinking?

 S: Yes... 'subjective' interpreted as free, unbound, original.
 It is much more confusing than the earlier interpretation of 'subjective' as 'inexact' or 'irrational', because everybody is at the same time fascinated by its products.
-In my view, life is cooperation, so subjective thinking should mean meaningful, ethical thinking, on the basis of the question 'why?' - that is, for what purpose the whole creation is made, not how it is made and how it can be changed and developed to suit individual human purposes.
+In my view, life is cooperation, so subjective thinking should mean meaningful, ethical thinking, on the basis of the question 'why?' - that is, for what purpose the whole creation is made, and not how it is made and how it can be changed and developed to suit individual human purposes.
 That is how this new subjective thinking about free human creativity is in fact applied: in relation to global information and education on the sole basis of the scientific question 'how?' and in relation to human creativity based on a science that doesn't deal with the meaning of Nature's creativity.
 The problem is that it is impossible to take objective science away from people by burning books, or to control education or do anything else to eliminate this subjective confusion - which is what authoritarian traditions vainly tried to do in earlier times.
 The only way forward I can see is to start a global commitment to reach a global agreement about the original cause and its meaning - before the global confusion about our objective knowledge has such consequences that Nature itself takes this knowledge away from humans in its own destructive way.

 P: This has taken us some way away from what you were saying about experiencing love as a relation between three.
 I would like to come back to this, because I think it is a very important point.
 As I think you have put it once, together two - or more - people can enjoy the common whole creation.
 It's not a question of enjoying just each other as separate from the whole creation, as outsiders in it.